-The West Holyoke Pump Station was built to transfer water from the McLean Reservoir to the West Holyoke Water District.
+The West Holyoke Pump Station (LOCATION) was built to transfer water from the McLean Reservoir to the West Holyoke Water District.
 This area includes Jarvis Avenue, Cherry Street, and Homestead Avenue.
 The McLean Transfer Pump Station was built to transfer water from Ashley Reservoir to McLean Reservoir.
 The State forced Holyoke to built this in 1994 in order to mix water from Ashley with that of McLean.
 The water from Ashley was slightly short of being clean enough.

 stop 7 – McLean Reservoir

 Near this stop is also an abandoned home that was once owned by Amos Tatro.
 It is about 100 yards south of this site and to the east in the brush.
 [Look for the electrical pole that has the number 1657 as the top number and 57 as its bottom number.]
 The house foundation is most apparent when the winter has killed the vegetation.
 Along the walk south, you will first pass the Tatro Brook (that has a watershed of 400 acres) and the Dibble Brook (that has a watershed of 250 acres).

 stop 8 – Old Stage Road

 Behind the large boulder along the right edge of the road is an old stage road.
-This road still has its original character.
+(LOCATION) This road still has its original character.
 It is similar to many such roads that still exist in the Connecticut River Valley.
 Imagine travelling on such a bumpy road.

-stop 9 – Paucatuck Brook
+stop 9 – Paucatuck Brook and Ashley Pond

 Paucatuck Brook starts out of the southern end of Ashley Pond.
-It has two outlets now since you can see that there are two spillways on the earthen dam.
+(LOCATION) It has two outlets now since you can see that there are two spillways on the earthen dam.
 This brook meanders 9 miles south of here to enter into the Westfield River.
 Along the way one mile from here it passes through the Lost Pond and two miles from here it passes through the Bear Hole Reservoir.

-stop 10 – Dam and Gatehouse
+stop 10 – Ashley Dam and Gatehouse

 stop 11 – Railroad and Ice House

 One of the heaviest users of this freight and passenger line was the Holyoke Ice Company.
 Their ice house is located about 40 yards from the back end of the road.
-The masonry section of the building is still there but the wooden roof and floor are long gone.
+(LOCATION) The masonry section of the building is still there but the wooden roof and floor are long gone.
 This company harvested ice from Ashley Pond from 1900 to a little after WW2.
 It had a spike of the railroad come up along its side in order to load ice.
-Andrew Jackson Dibble owned this land from 1870 to 1900.
+Andrew Dibble owned this land from 1870 to 1900.
 Before that Elisha Perkins owned the house.
 The cellar hole of his house is found 20 feet to the east of the ice house.

 stop 12 – Connor Reservoir

-Connor Reservoir is cut off from Ashley Reservoir by Lower Westfield Road (formerly called West Road).
+Connor Reservoir (LOCATION) is cut off from Ashley Reservoir by Lower Westfield Road (formerly called West Road).
 It was formed by the raising of the road over many years in the early history of the reservoir system.
 At first, this was Ashley Swamp.
 But the road was elevated about one and one half feet.
 Both Connor Reservoir and North Railroad Reservoir were formed from that event.
 Connor Reservoir is at your feet and North Railroad Reservoir is now connected to Connor at the far left edge.
-At further raising of the road caused there to be only one reservoir due to a breach in the causeway between them.
+A raising of the road caused there to be only one reservoir due to a breach in the causeway between them.

 stop 13 – Ashley Cut-Off